TrevorBuchanan/AgAIDResearch/README.md

   executions (consistent training batch and testing batch)
   * Refactor for organization and clarity
   * Complete all unfinished TODO comments
+* 06/21/2024 - Implement a version of SMOTE (Synthetic Minority Oversampling Technique), further tests of vanilla and stacked LSTM ML models, further data and ML performance visualizations, and record correlation between VI and yield

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/